Floorp-Projects/Floorp/taskcluster/docs/signing.rst

 --------------------------------

 The `depsigning`_ pool handles all of the dep signing.
-These are heavily in use on try, mozilla-inbound, and autoland, but also other branches.
+These are heavily in use on try and autoland, but also other branches.
 These verify the `chain of trust` artifact but not its signature, and they don't have a gpg key to sign their own chain of trust artifact.
 This is by design; the chain of trust should and will break if a production scriptworker is downstream from